February 26, 2021

 Lenders and creditors rely on your credit history report to determine what type of credit risk you may be.
 If your credit is in good shape, you’re more likely to receive loan and credit card offers with the lowest interest rates and most favorable repayment terms.

 Review your credit reports to ensure your student loans are shown as paid in full.
 An outstanding student loan balance can influence your credit score and factor into future credit approvals.
-The less debt you have, the lower your perceived financial risk.
+Your next financial steps should be focused on lowering your financial risk.
+Evidently, the less debt you have, the lower your perceived financial risk.

 Revise Your Budget

 Paying off your student loans doesn’t happen by accident.
 You probably followed a budget to make sure it happened, even if it was an informal budget.
 Now is the time to update your spending plan, given the additional money you now have available each month.
 Before committing to a new budget, determine your financial priorities.

 For example, if a wedding or home purchase is on the horizon, you might redirect your former student loan payment into one or more high-yield savings accounts.
 Remember to stay intentional with your budget for continued financial success.

 During your repayment years, you (like most people) probably had a costly emergency or two that forced you to perform financial gymnastics to cover the expense.
 You may have even needed to borrow money, which put you in further debt.

 Your next financial steps should be to use your former student loan payment to create an interest-free financial cushion for yourself.
 Grow your account until it equals at least three months of living expenses.
 The next time you’re hit with an unexpected expense, you can turn to your financial safety net instead of loans or credit cards.